Zavy86/docker-course/topics/02-training-environment/README.md

 with the Docker Engine through a set of APIs (Application Programming Interfaces).

 **Docker Desktop** is an additional abstraction, a GUI that also communicates with the Docker Engine via its APIs.
-It makes common operations easier by providing a graphical interface, so you don’t have to type commands manually and can see all container status information at a glance.
+It makes common operations easier by providing a graphical interface, so you don't have to type commands manually and can see all container status information at a glance.

 ***